kasperolufsen-web/play-the-games/Management/vulnerabilities_and_defence.md

-# Quick-Fire Vulnerabilities + How to Defend Them
+# Vulnerabilities + How to Defend Them

 | Vulnerability | Quick Counter-Argument | Evidence That Would Strengthen It |
 |---|---|---|